-Graz, Austria, school shooting: What we know about the victims, shooter
+Austria’s deadliest mass shooting: Who are the Graz victims, shooter?

 Graz is about 200km (124 miles) southwest of Vienna and is home to historic landmarks like the Uhrturm, or Clock Tower, on the Schlossberg hill.
 The city of more than 300,000 people is the second most populous in the country after Vienna.

 Known for its universities and colleges, Graz is a demographically diverse city.
-Foreign nationals make up a quarter of its population with Croatians, Romanians, Germans and Bosnians the four largest groups, according to the city administration, as of January.
+Foreign nationals make up a quarter of its population, with Croatians, Romanians, Germans and Bosnians the four largest groups, according to the city administration, as of January.

 http://datawrapper.dwcdn.net/nGmFO/3/